jackvaughan09/phil/MacOS_setup.md

 ### Homebrew: (MacOS only)
 If you don't already have it installed, visit this website https://brew.sh/ and follow the installation instructions.
 It's very straightforward.
 - Make sure you read the instructions printed in the terminal after installing homebrew in order to add to your system PATH.
-Important!!

 ### WSL: (Windows only)